go away, Valerie.

 “Sorry, it’s the head vampire.
 He’s contacting me through our empathy link.
 Can you feel it too?”
 And I convinced myself that I could.

 There never was a head vampire, Valerie.
-Maybe I should have known when you coughed up the pani puri and said you were allergic.
+Maybe I should have known that when you coughed up the pani puri and said you were allergic.
 We made sure there were no peanuts; I checked with my mother before giving them to you.
 You weren’t allergic, but I didn’t know.
 My mom knew.
 I wish she told the truth.
 I wish she had turned my disappointment into anger before I could understand you myself.

 After you left, we finished the pani puri and told stories.
 She listened to my stories, Valerie.
 She saw my disappointment and cheered me up.